diwis/PaperRanking/README.md

 This denotes that an author named "o.dippel" has written the paper with id "10.1103/PhysRevA.49.4415" in which he was one of 3 collaborators.
 The author's current score is 2.57270463293e-06, and his previous score is 0.

 NOTE: ALL author name MUST begin with a letter character.
+NOTE2: For FUTURERANK file names in any hdfs directory with author data MUST begin with "part"

 # ------------------------------------------------------------------------- #